Aidanc96/website/readme.md

 # Readme

-## attempt 2 Aidan Clifford
+##Aidan Clifford P15187499

-### Line 63 in contact.html, a google maps javascript api key is needed
+## Line 63 in contact.html, a google maps javascript api key is needed

-	GitHub doesnt want to show slideshow image text but it is displaying when viewing the file itself
+GitHub doesnt want to show slideshow image text but it is displaying when viewing the file itself.